U.S. SEC issues compliance focus areas for brokers before new rules take effect

 The new rule has been widely seen as a win for Wall Street, which successfully fought off a more onerous investment advice proposal by the Department of Labor.
 Most notably, the SEC’s rule still allows brokers to recommend financial products that benefit them, provided they disclose the conflict.

+Clayton has pushed back on this characterization, saying “in sum, Reg BI cannot be satisfied by disclosure alone.”

-Reporting by Katanga Johnson; Editing by Michelle Price and Leslie Adler
+Reporting by Katanga Johnson; Editing by Michelle Price, Leslie Adler and Lisa Shumaker